Introduction

 Slash Commands (16 total)

-Commands give you a session lifecycle. /start reads your progress file, detects drift since the last session, and orients Claude. /end writes a handoff document for mid-task stops. /commit-push-pr stages, commits, pushes, and opens a pull request. /verify runs your full test and build pipeline. /setup interviews you about your project and fills in all the template files automatically.
-The full set: /start, /end, /commit-push-pr, /review-plan, /techdebt, /verify, /compact-safe, /status, /update-claude-md, /setup, /sync, /conflict-resolver, /review-changes, /build-fix, /refactor-clean, /test-coverage.
+Commands give you a session lifecycle. /start reads your progress file, detects drift since the last session, and orients Claude. /end writes a handoff document for mid-task stops. /commit-push-pr stages, commits, pushes, prompts for the Version bump: declaration, and opens a pull request. /verify runs the read-only test + lint pipeline. /setup interviews you about your project and fills in all the template files automatically. /learn persists a correction or convention into .claude/learnings/ so it replays at the start of future sessions. /observability aggregates per-project signals (skill loads, command invocations, agent timings) into a Markdown report.
+The full set: /start, /end, /commit-push-pr, /review-plan, /verify, /compact-safe, /update-claude-md, /learn, /setup, /sync, /conflict-resolver, /review-changes, /build-fix, /refactor-clean, /test-coverage, /observability.

-- SessionStart -- Auto-loads CLAUDE.md, PROGRESS.md, last session summary, and branch name when Claude starts.
+- SessionStart -- Auto-loads CLAUDE.md, PROGRESS.md, last session summary, branch name, and recent learnings from

-- PostToolUse (Write/Edit) -- Auto-formats code after every file change, using the right formatter for your tech stack.
+.claude/learnings/index.json. - PostToolUse (Write/Edit) -- Auto-formats code after every file change, using the right formatter for your tech stack.
+The strict profile adds an additional TypeScript check entry.

 - PostCompact -- Re-reads

-Hook profiles (WORCLAUDE_HOOK_PROFILE) let you control strictness: minimal (session context only), standard (all hooks, the default), or strict (all hooks plus TypeScript checking on every edit).
+Hook profiles (WORCLAUDE_HOOK_PROFILE) let you control strictness: minimal (session-context hooks only — observability and notifications are disabled), standard (all hooks, the default), or strict (all hooks plus TypeScript checking on every edit).
+See the Hooks reference for the full event-to-script mapping.

 Permissions and Sandbox

 A comprehensive settings.json with pre-approved permissions for common development tools (git, build tools, formatters, file operations) so Claude does not constantly ask for permission.
+Claude Code's permission model is three-tier — allow, ask, and deny — and users can add ask or deny rules for sensitive commands on top of worclaude's default allow list.
 Sandbox mode is enabled with auto-allow for structural safety.

 CLAUDE.md

-A lean, structured CLAUDE.md (under 50 lines) that follows the progressive disclosure pattern.
+A lean, structured CLAUDE.md (target ≤200 lines, matching Claude Code's official guidance) that follows the progressive disclosure pattern.
 It points to skills for detail instead of trying to contain everything.
-Includes sections for Key Files, Tech Stack, Commands, Skills, Session Protocol, Critical Rules, and Gotchas.
+Includes sections for Key Files, Tech Stack, Commands, Skills, Session Protocol, Memory Architecture, Critical Rules, and Gotchas.
+The worclaude doctor line-budget check warns at 30K characters and fails at 38K (hard limit 40K).

 For Experienced Claude Code Users